Pathophysiology of heart failure: Changes to the body

+Side dependant symptoms

 The increased peripheral resistance and greater blood volume place further strain on the heart and accelerates the process of damage to the myocardium.
 Vasoconstriction and fluid retention produce an increased hydrostatic pressure in the capillaries.
 This shifts the balance of forces in favor of interstitial fluid formation as the increased pressure forces additional fluid out of the blood, into the tissue.
 This results in edema (fluid build-up) in the tissues.
 In right-sided heart failure, this commonly starts in the ankles where venous pressure is high due to the effects of gravity (although if the patient is bed-ridden, fluid accumulation may begin in the sacral region).
 It may also occur in the abdominal cavity, where the fluid buildup is called ascites.
 In left-sided heart failure edema can occur in the lungs – this is called cardiogenic pulmonary edema.
 This reduces spare capacity for ventilation, causes stiffening of the lungs and reduces the efficiency of gas exchange by increasing the distance between the air and the blood.
 The consequences of this are dyspnea (shortness of breath), orthopnea and paroxysmal nocturnal dyspnea.